tolushona1/Northwind-Traders-Executive-Dashboard/README.md

 ## What I noticed

-The dashboard's Top Customers view reveals a clear top tier: my three highest customers (Horst Kloss, Jose Pavarotti and Roland Mendel) are all clustered closely together around 113k-118k in revenue but there's a sharp drop-off after that where the 4th ranked customer generates roughly as as much.
+The dashboard's Top Customers view reveals a clear top tier: my three highest customers (Horst Kloss, Jose Pavarotti and Roland Mendel) are all clustered closely together around 113k-118k in revenue but there's a sharp drop-off after that where the 4th ranked customer generates roughly half as much.
 This kind of concentration could be useful for a business thinking about account management priorities or churn risk if one of those top customers were lost.

 ## Skills practised